What is phonics?

 When phonics is taught in a cohesive way, it is an effective method of teaching children how to read.
 Phonics instruction begins with the most simple sounds and gradually the instruction moves towards more complex sounds.
 Phonics instruction is most effective when taught in grades K-2, as it builds a strong foundation of reading for children.
 As children progress through the grade levels, they will build on their phonics skills from a place of genuine understanding.
 Children who are receiving phonics instruction read more confidently and accurately.
 Children are then able to build skills in fluency quickly as they are able to decode with ease.
 Building phonics knowledge is especially important for struggling readers as phonics is a tool that can help them to increase independence, build reading stamina and provide children with the tools that they need to support themselves as readers.

-What are the benefits of teaching children to read using a phonics-based approach?
+What are the benefits of using phonics to teach reading?

-What can you do at home to support your child when they are learning to read using a phonics-based approach?
+What can you do at home to support your child when they are learning to read with phonics?